git/git.github.io/rev_news/drafts/edition-105.md

     + [Stash only what `git commit` wouldn't commit](https://calebhearth.com/stash-what-git-wouldnt-commit).
     + [Ignore refactoring commits in `git blame`](https://calebhearth.com/rubocop-git-blame).
     + [Use your SSH key to sign commits](https://calebhearth.com/sign-git-with-ssh).
-        + See also for example
+        + See also, for example,
           [Signing Git Commits with SSH Keys](https://blog.dbrgn.ch/2021/11/16/git-ssh-signatures/)
           from [Git Rev News Edition #83](https://git.github.io/rev_news/2022/01/31/edition-83/).
 + [Why Git blame sucks for understanding WTF code (and what to use instead)](https://tekin.co.uk/2020/11/patterns-for-searching-git-revision-histories)